Mainland China reports 17 new COVID-19 cases vs 16 a day earlier

 Inner Mongolia’s health authority said on Saturday it had confirmed two new coronavirus cases in Hulunbuir city on the Chinese border with Russia.

-According to a report from the official Xinhua news agency, the positive case in the city was found after mass testing following infections of a security inspector at Pudong International Airport and his wife.
+According to a report from the official Xinhua news agency, the positive case in Shanghai was found after mass testing following infections of a security inspector at Pudong International Airport and his wife.

+Shanghai’s health authority later reported two new locally transmitted cases in the city on Sunday, both connected to the Pudong cases.

 Mainland China reported another 11 asymptomatic cases on Nov.
 21, down from 18 on the previous day.